zquintana/ess-help/content/safety-solution/index.md

 ### How ESS Can H.E.L.P.

-ESS’s globally patented H.E.L.P. safety feature is a low-cost technology designed mitigate the likelihood of a moving vehicles striking stationary, disabled vehicles.
+ESS’s globally patented H.E.L.P. safety feature is a low-cost technology designed to mitigate the likelihood of moving vehicles striking stationary, disabled vehicles.
 The Hazard Enhanced Lighting Package (H.E.L.P.) adds intelligence and enhanced functions to existing vehicle lighting control systems, lights, and switchgear to provide the best safety-cost-benefit profile of any original equipment vehicle feature since the advent of the seat belt.
 The